 Trying to buy a house while you’re already renting a place can feel like a Sisyphean task.
-You need to save up money for a down payment and closing costs (which are calculated as a portion of your purchase price), but home prices just keep going up — so when you finally reach your goal, you realize that the goalposts have moved, and the hill is even taller than you thought.
+You need to save up money for a down payment and closing costs (which are calculated as a portion of your purchase price), but home prices just keep going up, even with the 2023 market slowdown — so when you finally reach your goal, you realize that the goalposts have moved, and the hill is even taller than you thought.
 And while you’re saving up for those home-purchase expenses, you’re still spending a significant chunk of your money on monthly rent.

 It’s not surprising that so many buyers are curious about rent-to-own agreements, where they rent a house they intend to buy (eventually), and a portion of their monthly rent goes toward that down payment goal.

 Rent-to-own in real estate can be risky; there are plenty of scams out there, and buyers need to be careful to ensure that any contracts they sign give them an opportunity to bow out of the agreement if red flags start waving.

 But despite the risks, many buyers end up finding (and purchasing) their dream home through a rent-to-own plan.
 It’s a viable way to buy a house, and in 2023, there are plenty of options for buyers who want to rent-to-own.

 We’ve collected all of our rent-to-own knowledge in one ultimate guide to answer all your questions about rent-to-own, including the risks and rewards, how to find rent-to-own homes, contract components, and more.
 (One big upfront tip: Working with a top agent can help you avoid pitfalls and protect your future.)

 A rent-to-own real estate deal might work nicely for some, but it’s not for everybody; there are more risks involved than with a financed real estate purchase, which is why most buyers choose to get a mortgage instead of renting-to-own a house.